jakeintravaia/vulnerable-login-page/README.md

 2. Once you've installed PHP7 on your computer and added the folder to your PATH, launch Command Prompt

-3. Once in CMD, navigate to wherever you extracted the folder to using the pwd, ls, and cd commands
+3. Once in CMD, navigate to wherever you extracted the folder to using the <b>pwd</b>, ls, and cd commands

 4. When you open up the LoginPage folder, type the command "php -S localhost:8000" (without quotations) to start a simple PHP server